thieuanhvan/diabetes-xai-counterfactual/README.md

 # diabetes-xai-counterfactual

 Counterfactual explanations with directional actionability constraints for type-2 diabetes risk prediction.
-Reference implementation for *"Knowledge-Guided Counterfactual Explanations for Diabetes Risk Decision Support: A Directional Intervention Taxonomy"* (manuscript under peer review).
+Reference implementation for *"Knowledge-Guided Counterfactual Explanations for Diabetes Risk Decision Support: A Directional Intervention Taxonomy"*, accepted for publication in *International Journal of Medical Informatics* (DOI: [10.1016/j.ijmedinf.2026.106555](https://doi.org/10.1016/j.ijmedinf.2026.106555)).

 ## What this does